oktaytuncay/Kubernetes/kubernetes.md

 > docker run ubuntu expr 3 + 2

-The docker container comes up performs the requested operation prints the output and exits.
+The docker container comes up and performs the requested operation prints the output and exits.
 When we run the `docker ps` command. we see the container in and exited state.
 The return code of the operation performed is shown in the bracket as well.
 In this case, since the task was completed successfully the return code ise zero.

 Let's just replicate the same with Kubernetes.
 We'll create a pod definition file to perform the same operation.